When Does Fleet Insurance Make Sense for Your Business?

 | Motive (KeepTruckin) | AI dashcams, driver scoring, ELD logs | Up to 22% discount potential |

-| Oxmaint | CMMS, maintenance logging, insurer reporting | 20–35% reduction for documented fleets |
+| Oxmaint | CMMS, maintenance logging, insurer reporting | Documented fleets earn preferred risk status |

 | Idelic | Predictive safety analytics, driver risk scoring | 12+ months of data yields strong renewal savings |

-If you operate delivery vans or box trucks, also review your box truck coverage requirements to make sure your fleet policy aligns with FMCSA federal minimums.
+If you operate delivery vans or box trucks, also review the box truck coverage requirements to make sure your fleet policy aligns with FMCSA federal minimums.
 For delivery drivers operating personal vehicles for business purposes, our guide on package delivery driver insurance covers the coverage gaps you need to know.

 Best Fleet Insurance Companies for Small Businesses